evazhang612/sokt-landing/index.md

 Find and keep up-to-date with your friends in web3, without revealing your wallets.

-User-owned and moderated social media experiment.
+User moderated and user-owned social media experiment.

 Part of a new social network without ads, where users create2Earn.